-In recent times, there has been a proliferation of wireless devices entering Trinidad and Tobago, such as unmanned aerial devices, modules for various equipment, Bluetooth devices and FRS/GMRS devices.
-The Authority has sought to establish a clear process for the issuance of appropriate equipment certificates, located in Appendices I and II.
-Details of this process can be found in Appendix 5.
-The guidelines provided below will ensure the process is effective and will result in an acceptable customer experience.
+In recent times, there has been a proliferation of wireless devices entering Trinidad and Tobago, such as unmanned aerial devices, modules for various equipment, Bluetooth devices and Family Radio Service/General Mobile Radio Service (FRS/GMRS) devices.
+The Authority has sought to establish a clear process for the issuance of appropriate equipment certificates (see Appendices I and II).
+Details of this process can be found in Appendix V. The guidelines provided below will ensure the process is effective, for an acceptable customer experience.